 These veggies are chock full of phytonutrients (plant nutrients) which help decrease inflammation in the body.
-Since inflammation can be the root cause of a host of chronic illnesses, ensuring that the food you eat promotes anti-inflammatory actions in the body will help keep you healthy and happy for years to come.
+Since inflammation can be the root cause of a host of chronic illnesses, ensuring that the food we eat promotes anti-inflammatory actions in the body will help keep us healthy and happy for years to come.

-Like garlic and cauliflower (two of my all-time favourite foods!!!), they also contain sulfur compounds, which are excellent for your body’s detox pathways!
+Like garlic and cauliflower (two of my all-time favourite foods!!!), they also contain sulfur compounds, which are excellent for our bodies’ detox pathways!
 One of the best ways to get and stay healthy is to ensure that your liver is functioning at an optimal level and onions are a great way to help support this sweet organ.

 The grapefruits I like to use for my dressings are bright pink, because I like my food to be pretty as well as tasty.
 Fortunately, this pink colour is created by lycopene, a carotenoid phytonutrient that protects us from free radical damage.

 Free radicals that are found in the body are atoms, molecules, or ions with unpaired electrons.
 Since these electrons are lonely and searching for “the one” they roam around your body either looking to steal an electron or lose an electron, which makes them very volatile.